David's most beautiful goal in Spain

 A fixed low non-resident rate

-The regulation means that if foreigners (non-Spaniards) are employed in Spain, their income can then be temporarily taxed at a fixed and relatively low rate of 24% instead of the progressive table for residents.
+The regulation means that if you move to Spain because of work, your income can then be temporarily (max 6 years) taxed at a fixed and relatively low rate of 24% non-resident income tax instead of the progressive table for residents.
+The 24% rate only applies to active income up to 600,000 euros, above which a 47% rate is applied.

-These rates apply to all income, even if part of the work is carried out abroad.
+These rates apply to worldwide earned income, so also when part of the work is carried out abroad.
+The scheme is usually fiscally attractive from a gross salary of around 55,000 euros per year onwards.

-1. The person in question has not been a resident in Spain in the previous 10 years;
+The person concerned must not have been a tax resident in Spain in the previous 5 years.

 Application and duration of the Beckham Rule